Octanogon/Close-Call/README.md

 # Close-Call

-## An app to engage people with physics through astroid dynamics and collision simulations.
+## An app to engage people with physics through asteroid dynamics and collision simulations.